TheDevConnor/Zura-Transpiled/sample/SAMPLE.md

 ## Built-in Functions

-Zura provides a set of built-in functions for common operations such as input/output, string manipulation, and math functions.
+Zura provides a set of built-in functions that do not require the importing of standard libraries, like the most common ones that handle I/O.

 ```cpp
 have x: int = 10;